 - Register or login if you already have an account

 - From the dropdown (as shown in the image below), select your Salesforce account.
 Remember to grant access.

 - Next, select your destination.
 You can also use the search or add fields as shown in the image below:

-- Copy your API Key from the “Select Destination” tab
+- Copy your API Key from the “Preview & Destination” tab

 For the next step, there are three options.
 One can either use the Power BI web template or the Power BI Desktop Template and as a third option, use Power BI Desktop and uploading data from Web.

 - Go to Power Desktop and Select ‘Get Data’ option.

 - If using Power BI Web App, Install it using this link.